Q: What type of entity should I form?

 You may also need a federal and state tax identification number for income tax, sales tax, and withholding if you will have employees.

-Q: When should I get my lawyer involved if I am buying a business?
+Q: When should I get my lawyer involved if I am buying/selling a business?

-A: Working with a lawyer and accountant early in the process helps to decide on the proper structure of the transaction and identify issues that might affect the price and when the transaction should close.
+A: Working with a lawyer and accountant early in the process can help you to decide on the proper structure of the transaction and identify issues that might affect the price and what needs to get done to close the transaction.